thomascannon/kali-setup/README.md

 # Kali Customisation Script

-This script idea was originally taken from https://github.com/Raikia/Kali-Setup/.
-I do not claim credit for the basis of the script!
+This script idea was originally taken from https://github.com/Raikia/Kali-Setup/ and I claim no credit for it!

-I have refactored it and customised it to my needs, which is mainly to build a clean Kali image with mobile security tools.
+It has been refactored and customised to my needs, including many new installer modules

 --Thomas

-Run:  `python3 ./run.py`
+Example of customising a fresh Kali install with common mobile security tools:

+`./run.py mobile_setup.ini`